jconlon/Tracker/tracker/trunk/com.verticon.tracker.product.desktop.releng/readme.txt

 Taging a release

 HowTo?
-In SVN Repository View select the tracker/trunk in the context menu refactor>copyTo and a dialog will ask wha name to use.
-Use REL-desktop.beta.0.1
+In SVN Repository View select the tracker/trunk in the context menu refactor>copyTo and a dialog will ask what name to use.
+Use REL-desktop.beta.0.2